-A native of New Orleans, Netzhammer earned his bachelor’s degree in communication from Loyola University in New Orleans.
-He earned his master’s degree in mass communication and Ph.D. in communication from the University of Utah.
+A native of New Orleans, he earned a bachelor’s degree in communication at Loyola University, and master’s and doctoral degrees in communication from the University of Utah.

 - State of the Campus Address (YouTube) from February 5, 2019

 - A Message from the Chancellor from October 19, 2018

 - A Message from the Chancellor from October 17, 2018

 - Campus Welcome and Update (YouTube) from August 22, 2018